hbctraining/Training-modules/Visualization_in_R/lessons/01_basics_ggplot2.md

 1. A normalized counts file (gene expression counts normalized for library size)
 2. A metadata file corresponding to the samples in our normalized counts dataset

-Download the files to the `data` folder by **right-clicking** the links below.
-Choose to `Save link as` and navigate to your `Visualizations-in-R/data` folder:
+Download the files to the `data` folder by **right-clicking** the links below:

  - **Normalized counts file:** right-click [here](../data/normalized_counts.txt)
  - **Metadata file:** right-click [here](../data/new_metadata.csv)

-You should now see the files appear in the `data` folder.
+Choose to `Save link as` and navigate to your `Visualizations-in-R/data` folder.
+You should now see the files appear in the `data` folder in the RStudio file directory.

 ### R package installation